 This is an interactive map where you can identify areas of Value (in green) and areas of Concern (in red).
 Please edit the map to show us more detail about this area. https://cariboo.maps.arcgis.com/apps/Viewer/index.html?appid=24a099988d9843eeb95d596d8f260ced

-A huge thank you to everyone who visited the CRD booth at the South Cariboo Garlic Festival.
-The CRD had great discussions with visitors to the booth about important community issues facing the South Cariboo Area.
+A huge thank you to everyone who visited the CRD booth at the South Cariboo Garlic Festival and filled out the second Community Survey.
+The CRD received some great comments about important community issues facing the South Cariboo Area.
 A second Public Consultation Summary Report is now available on the right hand side of the page.
 It summarizes the comments heard at the Garlic Festival and in the second Community Survey.

-You can also read our third Community Newsletter, which was released at the end of August.
+You can also read our fourth Community Newsletter, which was released at the beginning of November.
 It is also available on the right hand side of this page.

-A preliminary draft of a revised OCP is in the works.
-Sections of the OCP will be reviewed with the Advisory Committee, CRD Staff and other stakeholders throughout September.
+A preliminary draft of the revised OCP is in the works.
+Sections of the OCP will be reviewed with the Advisory Committee, CRD Staff and other stakeholders throughout the fall and winter.
 The planning team will be contacting community stakeholder groups to discuss, confirm or revise objectives and address how to work towards meeting them.
 OCP sections will be released on the CRD website for public comment and review as they become available.

 South-Cariboo-Area-Ocp-Update Frequently Asked Questions